kirked/akka-boot/README.md

 >
 > **abort-on-failure** _(optional)_ - A Boolean indicating whether or not to abort startup on failures. _(default **true**)_

+#### Actor Configuration

+See `src/test/resources/application.conf` for small examples of configurations.
 Each actor configuration is a configuration object with the following values:

 > **name** _(required)_ - The name for the top-level actor.